MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementserverbanusersasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 The existence of each user will not be verified.
 When banning by IP or MAC address, multiple players may be affected, so use this feature with caution.
 Returns information about the new bans.
 See also ServerGetUserBansAsync, ServerRevokeAllBansForUserAsync, ServerRevokeBansAsync, ServerUpdateBansAsync.
 When the asynchronous task is complete, call [PFAccountManagementServerBanUsersGetResultSize](pfaccountmanagementserverbanusersgetresultsize.md) and [PFAccountManagementServerBanUsersGetResult](pfaccountmanagementserverbanusersgetresult.md) to get the result.

 ## Requirements